mknapik1/website/content/en/docs/tasks/access-application-cluster/_index.md

 ---
-title: "Stateless Applications"
+title: "Access Applications in a Cluster"
-weight: 100
+weight: 70
 ---